- Why do we do accreditation?

 Why do we do accreditation?

-Accreditation assists in institutional improvement and our assessment of the quality of our programs and services for our community.
+Accreditation supports institutional improvement and assessment of the quality of our programs and services for our community.
 In addition, as summarized by the Northwest Commission on Colleges and Universities (NWCCU, our accrediting body), there are important regulatory reasons to participate in the accreditation process: “Accreditation or pre-accreditation by a post-secondary regional accrediting agency qualifies institutions and enrolled students for access to federal funds to support teaching, research, and student financial aid.”

-What are the new Accreditation Standards?
+What are the Accreditation Standards?

 Design and Function